Classroom Plus Plus (CPP) Developer Guide

 • 1b.
 User specified multiple assignments to delete.

-Use Case 14: Find a Contact
+Use Case 14: Edit a Contact

 MSS